louadi/NEASE/README.md

 path_id: a string representing the Pathway ID.

-file: A string representing a local file path for the HTML file.
+file: a string representing a local file path for the HTML file.

-k: A Float for the algorithm  Fruchterman-Reingold force-directed for nodes positions, to be tuned by the user.
+k: a Float for the algorithm  Fruchterman-Reingold force-directed for nodes positions, to be tuned by the user.
 You might need to run the following function multiple times for an optimal visualizations.
         [more details](https://networkx.org/documentation/stable/reference/generated/networkx.drawing.layout.spring_layout.html).